davidholiday/camel-harness/README.md

     * __routebuilders__ where the routebuilder tests can be found.

 * __./src/main/resources/__ is where the default ```config.properties``` and mock files for the app live.

-* __./Jenkinsfile__ this file should not be messed with unless you're certain you know what you're doing.
-It hooks into some automagick stuff devops has set up that allows this project to be built/tested/deployed by jenkins.

 ### how do I...